desultory/ugrd/readme.md

 `mount_timeout` timeout for mount_wait to automatically continue.

+`remake_mountpoint` will recreate the mountpoint with mkdir before the `mount -a` is called.

 `root_mount` a dict that acts similarly to user defined `mounts`. `destination` is hardcoded to `/mnt/root`.

 #### base.kmod